 “Blackly hilarious (with) one of the most endearing and charming characters I’ve come across in a long time.”
 ELLE Magazine Best of 2015

-“(McVeigh) has done an excellent job… This is a highly commendable debut, convincing in its realism.”
+“A highly commendable debut, convincing in its realism.”
 The Independent

 “The Belfast author’s spirited debut delivers a real sense of a broken family living in a broken society… well drawn and affecting… poignant… convincing… alarmingly real.”
 The Irish Times